 At this moment SRD applications using LDC and VLDC as a mitigation technique are investigated.
 It is likely that more frequency bands outside the traditional SRD bands may become available.
 It is advisable to follow these developments and reflect this in the EC Decision for SRD in the future;

-To study the possibility to include the 1785-1795 MHz and 1795-1800 MHz ranges based on the on-going studies in the CEPT;

 The growing requirement for safety-related devices, which are often politically mandated, increases the need for additional radio spectrum.
 To provide the increased reliability required for such applications, they should operate in a predictable sharing environment.
 This could be achieved by designating frequency space with defined usage scenarios to a number of specified SRD services, applications or technologies.
 Further work is needed, based on suitable scenarios, within the compatibility studies;

-CEPT proposes to investigate the possibility to include bands b and c in annex 8 of ERC/REC 70-03 [15] in the EC Decision for SRD, possibly also for non-model applications;
+CEPT proposes to investigate the possibility to include the band c in annex 8 of ERC/REC 70-03 [15] in the EC Decision for SRD, possibly also for non-model applications, should interest be expressed in this;

 CEPT investigates the need to change the necessary operating parameters of SRDs in 122-122.25 GHz range in order to ensure protection of EESS (passive) service.
 Studies in CEPT are on-going at the present time;